londelec/leandcxmlman/source/sections/IEC10xsl/DITable.rst

    :spec: |C{0.19}|C{0.1}|S{0.71}|
    :header-rows: 1

-   * :attr,10: Index value
-     :val,10:  Object value
+   * :attr,10,center:	:ref:`xmlattr-IEC10xslDIIndex`
+     :val,10,center:	Status
      :desc,80:		Description

    * :attr:	-2
 		(0xFFFFFFFE)
      :val:	ON
-     :desc:	Communication between leandc and peer station is running, peer station is **Online**.
-This service index can be used for any protocol instance.
+     :desc:	Communication between |leandcapp| and peer station is running, peer station is **Online**.
+		This service index can be used for any protocol instance (Master and Slave instances).

    * :(attr):
      :val:	OFF
-     :desc:	Communication between leandc and peer station is lost, peer station is **Offline**.
-This service index can be used for any protocol instance.
+     :desc:	Communication between |leandcapp| and peer station is lost, peer station is **Offline**.
+		This service index can be used for any protocol instance (Master and Slave instances).

    * :attr:	-3
  		(0xFFFFFFFD)
      :val:	ON
-     :desc:	Communication between leandc and peer station is **Enabled**.
+     :desc:	Communication between |leandcapp| and peer station is **Enabled**.
 		This service index can be used for any protocol instance.

    * :(attr):
      :val:	OFF
-     :desc:	Communication  between leandc and peer station is **Disabled**.
+     :desc:	Communication  between |leandcapp| and peer station is **Disabled**.
 		This service index can be used for any protocol instance.

    * :attr:	-4\*
 		(0xFFFFFFFC)
      :val:	ON
      :desc:	Communication to peer station is **Started**.
-Refer to the comment below for the list of protocol instances that provide this service indication.
+		Refer to the footnote below for the list of protocol instances that provide this service indication.

    * :(attr):
      :val:	OFF
      :desc:	Communication to peer station is **Stopped**.
-Refer to the comment below for the list of protocol instances that provide this service indication.
+		Refer to the footnote below for the list of protocol instances that provide this service indication.

    * :attr:	-5
 		(0xFFFFFFFB)
      :val:	ON
-     :desc:	Only used for protocol instances linked to UART hardware node; State of the UART Ring Indicator RI pin(9) is **active (+12V)**.
+     :desc:	Only used for protocol instances linked to UART hardware node; State of the UART Ring Indicator (RI) pin(9) is **active (+12V)**.
-		This service DI can be used only if :ref:`xmlelem-uart`.\ :ref:`xmlattr-UARTCtrlRdTimer` \ attribute is defined.
+		This service DI can be used only if :ref:`xmlelem-uart`.\ :ref:`xmlattr-UARTCtrlRdTimer` attribute is defined.

    * :(attr):
      :val:	OFF
-     :desc:	Only used for protocol instances linked to UART hardware node; State of the UART Ring Indicator RI pin(9) is **not active (-12V)**.
+     :desc:	Only used for protocol instances linked to UART hardware node; State of the UART Ring Indicator (RI) pin(9) is **not active (-12V)**.
-		This service DI can be used only if :ref:`xmlelem-uart`.\ :ref:`xmlattr-UARTCtrlRdTimer` \ attribute is defined.
+		This service DI can be used only if :ref:`xmlelem-uart`.\ :ref:`xmlattr-UARTCtrlRdTimer` attribute is defined.

    * :attr:	-1 and -6...-8
      :val:	Any